rudolfgrauberger/sonar-cxx-wiki/Get-test-execution-metrics.md

 (written using 'Relax NG Compact' syntax)

 **Hints:**
-* filename attribute is optional and plugin specific
+* The *filename* attribute is optional and plugin specific
-* The XUnit sensor does not support nested testsuites.
-If this feature is needed the XSLT stylesheet has to flatten the namespaces.
+* The *testsuite*-tags can be nested
+* The root-tag can be also *testsuites*, the plugin just ignores that and processes enclosed *testsuite*-tags.

 ## Boost reports
 boosttest-1.x-to-junit-1.0.xsl specific features: